h0tmilk/Transactions-replicator/README.md

-# Airdrops-autofarmer
+# Transactions replicator (EVM-compatible chains))
 Python tool to replicate transactions from a given address on any web3 compatible network.
-This can be used to farm existing transactions on tokenless Dapps to hunt for airdrops.
+This can be used for example to farm existing transactions on tokenless Dapps to hunt for airdrops.

 **This tool is working but is still in development.
 Use with caution.**